 April 1st Deadline

-The Tumwater Education Foundation manages several scholarship opportunities for graduating seniors.
-While there is one scholarship application for all awards, each individual award includes a specific criteria that needs to be included with the application.
-Those available to BHHS seniors:
+The Tumwater Education Foundation offers several scholarships to graduating BHHS seniors.
+There is one application for all scholarship along with supporting documentation for each individual scholarship.
+Scholarships available to BHHS seniors:

 April 1st Deadline